hmc-cs111-fall2016/project-pitch/pitch.md

 ## Expressiveness
+_What should be easy to do in this language?
+What should be possible, but difficult?
+What should be impossible or very difficult?_
 It should be very easy to write a to-do list for one person in this language.
 It should be difficult, but possible, to make related to-do lists for multiple people.
 These would probably jsut have to be given as separate to-do lists, where the tasks are already